 - “Allies” based in Israel and the Palestinian Authority include Addameer and the Teacher Creativity Center, the Palestinian member of the Alternatives International Federation.

-All Articles about Alternatives (Canada)
+Archive of Articles about Alternatives (Canada)